Compensation, benefits, and job analysis specialists salary & career outlook

 More advanced professionals in the compensation and benefits field help develop the sets of standards by which candidates are evaluated, or monitor big-picture movements within their chosen industry.
 They often either possess or acquire extensive experience in human resources, recruitment, training, labor relations and state and federal employment requirements, and they may be called upon to write job description documents to more precisely recruit the right candidate for the job.

-Employees in these positions typically have a blend of workforce experience and academic training.
+Employees in these positions typically have a blend of workforce experience and academic education.
 Most people working in this field have earned a bachelor's degree, and managerial candidates can position themselves for more desirable jobs by earning master's degrees in human resources, management or another related field.

 Compensation, benefits and job analysis specialist salary